Minimum-Area Enclosing Triangle with a Fixed Angle: Finding the Optimal Solution when the Apex is on a Circular Arc

 \section{Finding the Optimal Solution when the Apex is on a Circular Arc}

-Between any two consecutive event points, there is a single arc of a circle (that might be reduced to a single point if $q_i$ is on one of the vertices of $P$).
-Consider such a circular arc.
-As $q$ moves along it, the minimum triangle enclosing $P$ changes.
-In this section, we show how to compute the optimal triangle for a fixed arc of a circle between two event points.
+Between any two consecutive event points, there is a single arc of a circle (that might be reduced to a single point if one of the event points is on one of the vertices of $P$).
+Consider such an arc.
+As $q$ moves along it, the minimum-area triangle enclosing $P$ changes.
+In this section, we show how to compute the optimal triangle for a fixed arc of a circle between two consecutive event points.
 Four different cases can occur: \begin{itemize} \item either the circular arc is reduced to a single point or not.
 If the former is true, then the apex $q$ is forced to stay on one of the vertices of $P$.

-\item Either the midpoint $m$ is forced to stay on a vertex of $P$ or not. \end{itemize} The following lemmas describe how to compute the minimum triangle enclosing $P$ in these four different situations.
+\item Either the midpoint $m$ is forced to stay on a vertex of $P$ or not. \end{itemize} The following lemmas describe how to compute the minimum-area triangle enclosing $P$ in these four different situations.

-Lemma~\ref{lemma arc fixed point minimal triangle} describes how to compute the minimum enclosing triangle when $q$ moves along an arc of a circle and $m$ is forced to stay on one of the vertices of $P$. \begin{lemma} Let $\Gamma = [v,w]$ be an arc of a circle and $v_j$ be a point.
-It is possible to find the triangle $\triangle qbc$ of minimum area such that $q \in \Gamma$, $q$, $v$ and $b$ lie on the same line, $q$, $w$ and $c$ lie on the same line, and $v_j \in bc$ in $O(1)$ time (refer to Figure~\ref{arc-circle-point-minima}). \figc{arc-circle-point-minima}{5}{Illustration of Lemma~\ref{lemma arc fixed point minimal triangle}.}{arc-circle-point-minima} \end{lemma}
+Lemma~\ref{lemma arc fixed point minimal triangle} describes how to compute the minimum-area enclosing triangle when $q$ moves along an arc of a circle and $m$ is forced to stay on one of the vertices of $P$. \begin{lemma} Let $\Gamma = [v,w]$ be an arc of a circle and $v_j$ be a point.
+It is possible to find the triangle $\triangle qbc$ of minimum area such that $q \in \Gamma$, $q$, $v$ and $b$ lie on the same line, $q$, $w$ and $c$ lie on the same line, and $v_j \in bc$ in $O(1)$ time (refer to Figure~\ref{arc-circle-point-minima-proof}). \end{lemma}

-\proof The strategy is to first fix a point $q$ on $\Gamma$ and then follow the proof of Lemma~\ref{lemma fixed wedge minimal triangle} in order to construct the minimum triangle for this fixed $q$.
-Then we move $q$ along $\Gamma$ while maintaining the minimum triangle.
+\proof The strategy is to first fix a point $q$ on $\Gamma$ and then follow the proof of Lemma~\ref{lemma fixed wedge minimal triangle} in order to construct the minimum-area triangle for this fixed $q$.
+Then we move $q$ along $\Gamma$ while maintaining the minimum-area triangle.
 The smallest one among all these minimal triangles is optimal.